Can Cannabis Help Seniors Sleep Better at Night?

 Due to decades of prohibition, there aren’t many scientifically rigorous studies on cannabis and sleep.
 The scientific literature has found both positive and negative sleep outcomes tied to cannabis use, and “the variability in findings is likely due to the heterogeneous nature of the whole plant cannabis and contextual factors of use such as dose, frequency of use, composition of cannabis product and motivations for use.”

-As medical and recreational marijuana programs have sprung up around the country, more people living with HIV and older people are using cannabis than ever before.
+As medical and recreational marijuana programs have sprung up around the country, more people living with HIV and older people are getting their medical marijuana card and using cannabis than ever before.
 Given the elevated rates of poor sleep quality in these populations, the UCSD team wanted to conduct this pilot study to determine how cannabis affected sleep in a real-life setting.